Royal Gorge Rafting Trips

 The Scenic View Along Colorado’s Royal Gorge

-In 1878, a construction crew from the Santa Fe began leveling a railroad line that begun at the entryway of the gorge.
+In 1878, a construction crew from the Santa Fe began leveling a railroad line that began at the entryway of the gorge.
 The Rio Grande railway raced this crew to the site but fell behind them by just a few hours.
 This became a two-year battle of graders that became infamously known as the Royal Gorge War.
 Rafting by this railroad line while a train is passing by at 12 mph simultaneously can only be expressed as… priceless!

 In 1929, the construction of the Royal Gorge Bridge initially took form.
 This is attributed to the authorization of the building of the bridge by the city officials of Canon City.
 This bridge was constructed at 955 feet in the air from the clearance of the Arkansas River below.
 Passing underneath the bridge while on your Royal Gorge white water rafting trip and looking up directly at its sheer size and mechanical strength is absolutely… breathtaking!